 The Company applies the short-term lease recognition exemption to its short-term leases (i.e. those leases that have a lease term of 12 months or less from the commencement date and do not contain a purchase option).
 It also applies the lease of low-value assets recognition exemption to leases that are considered to be low value.
 Lease payments on short-term leases and leases of low-value assets are recognised as expense on a straight-line basis over the lease term.

 Variable lease payments that are not included in the measurement of lease liabilities is charged as expense in the statement of profit and loss under the head 'Rent'.
-Rent concessions that are not assessed as lease modification are recognised in the statement of profit and loss

 3.3 Foreign currency transactions and translation